-(d) Interest, fees or penalties in the nature of interest, and loan origination fees from imposed in connection with loans secured by real property.
+(d) Interest, fees and penalties from imposed in connection with loans secured by real property.

-- (1) The numerator of the receipts factor includes interesta-and fees or penalties in the nature of interesta and loan origination fees-from imposed in connection with loans secured by real property if the property is located within this state.
+(1) The numerator of the receipts factor includes interest, and fees or penalties in the nature of interest fees, and penalties from imposed in connection with loans secured by real property if the property is located within this state.
 If the property is located both within this state and one or more other states, the receipts described in this subsection are included in the numerator of the receipts factor if more than fifty percent of the fair market value of the real property is located within this state.
-If more than fifty percent of the fair market value of the real property is not located within any one state, then the receipts described in this subsection shall be included in the numerator of the receipts factor if the state. - (2) The determination of whether the real property securing a loan is located within this state shall be made as of the time the original agreement was made and any and all subsequent substitutions of collateral shall be disregarded.
+If more than fifty percent of the fair market value of the real property is not located within any one state, then the receipts described in this subsection shall be included in the numerator of the receipts factor if the borrower is located in this state.